 Fig. 3.1: Task Force Members indicating level of satisfaction with the progress made on each Quick Start Recommendation.

-(Please see Appendix A for a list of Quick Start titles)
+(Please see Appendix A for a list of Quick Start titles) Q2.
+Looking to the future, what level of confidence do you have with the direction the City of Burnaby is taking to advance the Quick Starts?

 Fig. 3.2: Task Force Members indicating level of confidence with the direction the City is taking on each Quick Start Recommendation.
 (Please see Appendix A for a list of Quick Start titles)